shakes082/ussdSolution/README.md

-<strong>This is an ideation of a solution presented to Mama Money for solving a rest ussd problem.</strong>
+#This is an ideation of a solution presented to Mama Money for solving a rest ussd problem.

 ### What You Need: